allenwp/AgX-GLSL-Shaders/README.md

 **Looks**
 "Looks" are artistic adjustment to the image formation chain.
 The artistic adjustment can happen before image formation in the Open Domain, or after the image formation in Closed Domain.
-This config currently features two pos-formation looks.
+This config currently features two post-formation looks.

 - `Punchy` A post-formation look that makes the image look more “punchy”.
 Technically it’s just a power curve of 1.35 post-formation.